 WATCH | New series focuses on terrors endured by Japanese-Americans in internment camps during WW II

-AMC Network's The Terror: Infamy has officially dropped in South Africa and here's why you should make plans to stay indoors and binge watch!
+AMC Network's The Terror: Infamy officially drops in South Africa on Tuesday night and here's why you should make plans to stay indoors and binge watch!

 Infamy focuses on Japanese-American families who were interned in California, Idaho, Utah, Arizona, Wyoming, Colorado and Arkansas from 1942 to 1945.
 The nail-biting, fact-based series highlights the cultural clashes and traditional conspiracy theories of the time.